benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 13.md

 ## Quiz Questions
 - A **functional dependency** is either many-to-one, or one-to-one
 - A **superkey** is a subset which determines all attributes.
 - What is a closure of the set of attributes?
-The set of all attributes determined by that set
+The set of all attributes determined by that setIs Penna table in BCNF?